opentok/accelerator-core-js/js/README.md

 ```javascript
   packages: ['textChat', 'screenSharing', 'annotation', 'archiving'],
 ```
-The `containers` property specifies the DOM elements to be used as containers for video streams and controls.
+The `containers` property specifies the DOM elements to be used as containers for video streams.
+The `controlsContainer` property specifies the DOM element to be used as the container for the local audio/video and accelerator pack controls.
 The containers can either be [query selectors](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) or references to DOM elements.
 The default containers are specified below.
 If these containers do not exist in the DOM, `Core` will be append new elements to the `body`.

 ```javascript
   containers: {